DPDK/dpdk/doc/guides/compressdevs/octeontx.rst

 Initialization
 --------------

-The octeontx zip is exposed as pci device which consists of a set of PCIe VF devices.
+The OCTEON TX zip is exposed as pci device which consists of a set of PCIe VF devices.
 On EAL initialization, ZIP PCIe VF devices will be probed.
 To use the PMD in an application, user must: